 What is being done to protect Hooded Plovers?

-Natural Resources Adelaide & Mt Lofty Ranges host events on our southern beaches each summer.
+Natural Resources Adelaide and Mount Lofty Ranges host events on our southern beaches each summer.
 Inviting dog owners and their dogs for breakfast, we explain the nesting habits of the Hooded Plovers and how they can help in their conservation.

 Fleurieu Hoodie Helpers